JulienBernard3383279/pico-rectangle/README.md

 - Plugged into USB, nothing pressed => Melee GCC to USB adapter mode (Melee F1 DAC algorithm + Adapter USB configuration).

-- GP26 (by default, B) => BOOTSEL mode.
+- GP16 (by default, CRight) => BOOTSEL mode.
 See "How to program your board".

 - GP17 (by default, Up) => Runtime remapping.
 See dedicated paragraph.